 All roadways within the City shall operate at or above the roadway level of service standards contained herein.
-The City shall Miami-Dade coordinate with County, the Miami-Dade Transportation Planning Organization (TPO), Miami-Dade Expressway Authority (MDX), the Florida Turnpike Authority and the Florida Department of Transportation (FDOT) to ensure adopted roadway level of service standards in the City are maintained.
+The City shall coordinate with Miami-Dade County, the Miami-Dade Transportation Planning Organization (TPO), Miami-Dade Expressway Authority (MDX), the Florida Turnpike Authority and the Florida Department of Transportation (FDOT) to ensure adopted roadway level of service standards in the City are maintained.